woleet/woleet-widgetv2/README.md

 See [examples/file-hasher-widget-example.html](examples/file-hasher-widget-example.html) for an example about how to insert this widget in a web page.

+## Angular2+ usage

+Go examples/angular2/file-hasher-widget and read [README.md](examples/angular2/file-hasher-widget/README.md) to install and run the demo Angular2+ application.
+Also see the HTML file [index.html](examples/angular2/file-hasher-widget/src/index.html) and [app.component.html](examples/angular2/file-hasher-widget/src/app/app.component.html) for an example about how to insert this widget in an Angular2+ application.

+An example of a working Angular2 + component using a widget can be found in the [components](examples/angular2/file-hasher-widget/src/app/components) directory.

 # Download Proxy Server

 To allow the widget to download the file, the file URL must be proxied or the URL must support CORS.